HanxunH/Detect-CLIP-Backdoor-Samples/README.md

 - The current implementation assumes that the randomly sampled batch reflects the real poisoning rate of the full dataset.
 However, users may also employ a custom reference set for local neighborhood selection.
 For further analysis, see Appendix B.5 of the paper.

 ---
-## The unintentional (natural) backdoor samples found on [CC3M](https://ai.google.com/research/ConceptualCaptions/) and reverse-engineered from the OpenCLIP model (RN50 trained on CC12M)
+## The unintentional (natural) backdoor samples found in [CC3M](https://ai.google.com/research/ConceptualCaptions/) and reverse-engineered from the OpenCLIP model (RN50 trained on CC12M)

 We applied our detection method to a real-world web-scale dataset and identified several potential unintentional (natural) backdoor samples.
 Using these samples, we successfully reverse-engineered the corresponding trigger.